wemakeweb/Risotto/README.md

 …

 ##Filters
-With filters are a way to reuse common controller functionality.
-We deferentiate between **beforeFilter** which run before the controller and the **afterFilter** which runs after the controller.
-You can use filters the following way:
+Filters are a way to reuse common controller functionality.
+We differentiate between **beforeFilter** which run before the controller and the **afterFilter** which run after the actual controller.
+###Using Filters

 ```js
 Risotto.Controller.extend({